 This is the unsung hero of my cookbook.
 Since the recipe consists entirely of pantry staples, it’s one I never really have to shop for and therefore often overlook.
 But I’m always delighted when I come across a long-forgotten can of tuna in the back of my cupboard because I know immediately that I can whip up a satisfying meal in minutes.
 I typically make the tuna salad as written below – letting the condiments provide all the seasoning – so that the delicate flavor of the tuna isn’t overpowered by spices.
-But occasionally, I sprinkle in some garlic powder, kosher salt, and ground black pepper when I want more tang.
+But occasionally, I sprinkle in some garlic powder and ground black pepper when I want more tang.
 My husband likes his very simple – just tuna and extra mayo.
 There’s no wrong way!
 (Except maybe with celery.
 Celery is wrong.) — H. Weal

 1 (5-ounce) can solid white tuna (packed in water), drained

 1 hard-boiled egg

 1. Place tuna in bowl and flake apart well with fork.

 4. Divide tuna salad evenly among the bread and make 3 sandwiches.

 • I’ve also eaten the tuna salad all on its own, or as a chip dip!

 • If you’ve got to boil an egg first, add about 15 minutes to the

 READY IN time given below.
 (I don’t include egg prep directions for this, because I tend to keep a handful of hard-boiled eggs in my fridge at any given time, so this really does usually take me only 5 minutes to put together.)